 PM&S works lossy, SPM lossless.
 Both operation modes have the basics in common: Images are cut into small segments, which are grouped by similarity.
 For every group only a representative segment is is saved that gets reused instead of other group members, which may cause character substitution.
 Different to PM&S, SPM corrects such errors by additionally saving difference images containing the differences of the reused symbols in comparison to the original image.
-At Xerox, by error the PM&S mode seems to have been used not only in the “normal” compression mode but also in the “higher” and “high” modes.
+This correction step seems to have been left out by Xerox.

 For PDFs that were scanned with the named Xerox devices during the last 8 years, it cannot be proven what characters were on the original sheet of paper at the places that are now defined by reused patches.
 Therefore, these patches have no legal value at all.
 Please note that it is irrelevant if errors actually occured in a specific scan – the legal value is zero once it is proven that lossy jbig 2 is used.

 More and more known enterprises reach out ot me these days, asking theirselves if they have a huge problem with their scanned documents.
 Others are already certain thay actually have a huge problem, some of them in security critical contexts.
 All have in common that they understandably are afraid of publicity.
 Affected companies normally have three goals:

 At a closer look, these goals may contradict each other; even large and well-organized enterprises are prone for beginner's mistakes here.
 Thus, in general: Everyone who gets in touch with me requesting help to evaluate their own situation can be certain not to get his identity made public by me.
 I acted this way across the entire xerox saga and I won't stop this way of acting now.
 My contact data can be found in the imprint.

 Because of caching, a comment can take up to two minutes until it appears.